 Your data is stored securely on Independent Age systems, and the systems of third parties who we currently have a working relationship with.
 In these circumstances appropriate data protection agreements will be in place with any third party organisation safeguarding any information they may have access to.
 Sensitive data is only available internally to those staff that needs to view it as part of their job role.

 We will only use your data for administering your volunteering role with Independent Age and also for keeping you informed of the work that is being carried out by other areas of the organisation.

-The helpline service may record a variety of information about the user which may include their basic contact details, age, and any health, disabilities and mobility issues which are directly related to the advice being sought or issues discussed.
+The helpline service may record a variety of information about the user which may include their basic contact details (name and telephone number), age, and any health, disabilities and mobility issues which are directly related to the advice being sought or issues discussed.
 This information will be stored (including the telephone conversation itself) for training and quality purposes and will not be used or viewed by any other area of the organisation who do not need to know it as part of their work.
-Our advice line also makes use of third party tools to help us provide the best advice possible to our customers, for example being an online benefits checker.
-Where these are used an internal a copy of the results may be stored on the user’s record on our database.
+Our advice line also makes use of third party tools to help us provide the best advice possible to our customers, an example being an online benefits checker.
+Where these are used an internal copy of the results may be stored on the user’s record on our database.

 The information recorded may be shared with other third-parties to enable us to review the quality of our services and to safeguard the security and wellbeing of the individual in emergency situations - to prevent harm or to assist the emergency services in preventing or detecting a crime.
 The public interest in safeguarding may override confidentiality interests in this regard.
 However, all information will be shared on a need to know basis only, this being decided by a qualified, designated person at the time.

 We will at times call users to the service to ensure we have dealt with their requests and concerns in an effective and diligent manner to evaluate the quality of our services, but also to seek specific consent to use their experiences where we feel would be of benefit to others.